PoliticalGraveyard.com

 Howell, Ralph — Socialist.
 Candidate for U.S. Representative from Ohio 7th District, 1902.
 Burial location unknown.

 Howell, Rex George (b.
 1907) — also known as Rex Howell — of Grand Junction, Mesa County, Colo.; Denver, Colo.
 Born in Norton, Norton County, Kan., May 22, 1907.
 Republican.
 Owner-Manager, Western Slope Broadcasting Co.
 (KFXJ Radio); delegate to Republican National Convention from Colorado, 1956.
 Member, Sigma Delta Chi; Alpha Delta Sigma; Humane Society.
-Presumed deceased.
 Burial location unknown.

 Relatives: Married 1927 to Lucille Auth.

-Howell, Richard (1754-1802) — of New Jersey.
+Howell, Richard (1754-1802) — of Gloucester County, N.J.
 Born in Newark, New Castle County, Del., October 23, 1754.
-Son of Ebenezer Howell and Sarah (Bond) Howell.
-Major in Continental Army during the Revolutionary War; lawyer; Governor of New Jersey, 1793-1801.
+Major in Continental Army during the Revolutionary War; lawyer; delegate to New Jersey convention to ratify U.S. constitution from Gloucester County, 1787; Governor of New Jersey, 1793-1801; chancellor of New Jersey court of chancery, 1793-1801.
 Member, Society of the Cincinnati.
 Died in Burlington, Burlington County, N.J., April 28, 1802 (age 47 years, 187 days).
 Interment at Friends Burying Ground, Trenton, N.J.

 Relatives: Son of Ebenezer Howell and Sarah (Bond) Howell; married 1799 to Keziah Burr; grandfather of Daniel Agnew and Varina Howell (who married Jefferson Finis Davis); second great-grandfather of Howell Morgan; third great-grandfather of Cecil Morgan.
-See Livingston-Seymour-Lee-Williams family of New York.

 See also National Governors Association biography